 Use your cooker hood

-We’re all going to be doing more home cooking now that we can’t eat out.
+Many of us have been doing more home cooking over the past year.
 Switch on your kitchen hood and fans during and after cooking, even if you find them annoyingly noisy, to clear the air of oil and other ingredients that have evaporated into it, and limit damage to your walls and kitchen cabinets.

 Head to our guide to improving your indoor air quality at home to find out more.